Goutte/SACHA-PHP/README.md

 Biased Switch
 -------------

-A switch that sends an unary signal, like an IR detector or a push-button
+A switch that sends an unary signal, like an motion detector, distance detector or a push-button

 Toggle Switch